TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 3. ear
 4. end

 And one of the methods we are to support is a search operation for any of the words, we can approach it the basic way - select each word, and do a string comparison, matching letter to letter.
-The algorithm would be as follows
+The algorithm would be as follows:

 ```